NINAnor/beats_trainer/README.md

-# BEATs on ESC-50: A Simple Audio Classification Library
+# beats_trainer: A high level API for training BEATs

 [BEATs (Bidirectional Encoder representation from Audio Transformers)](https://github.com/microsoft/unilm/tree/master/beats) is a very powerful audio classification model and perform state-of-the-art results.
 However it has proven difficult to train due to model complexity as well as a lack of documentation.